MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 **Get Global Variable / Set Global Variable**

 Not supported by the migration tool.
-Possible workarounds include the ability to [create and manage tables in Dataverse](https://docs.microsoft.com/learn/modules/create-manage-entities/) create a Cloud Flow that calls for a global variable (Get Global Variable), passes it to a desktop flow for consumption, then have a an output variable from the desktop flow passed back to the dataverse table if needed (Set Global Variable).
+Possible workarounds include the ability to [create and manage tables in Dataverse](https://docs.microsoft.com/learn/modules/create-manage-entities/) create a Cloud Flow that calls for a global variable (Get Global Variable), passes it to a desktop flow for consumption, then have a an output variable from the desktop flow passed back to the Dataverse table if needed (Set Global Variable).

 **Enter Locked Region**